mcbryde/managing/README.md

     1. Rudeness.
     2. Not telling me when you've made a mistake (we all make them; but I can't help you deal with a problem I don't know about).
     3. Failing to help others when it's not a burden to you.
 I get not lending a hand when it impacts other things, but not helping others for no good reason is annoying.
     4. "Utilize."
 The word is pointless.
-Just use "use".
+Just say "use".

 ## What I want to know about you
 When we get started (probably at our first meeting) I'll want to know: